AYER -- A man charged in a March 2018 assault, caught in Florida last month, will remain held without bail.

 Reardon said bail should be set because Hamel has no history of default

 "He didn't know these charges were pending so he wasn't running," Reardon said.
 "There is nothing to show us that he was trying to evade justice."

-Reardon asked for $5,000 cash bail and to "fashion some kind of conditions that will satisfy both sides."
-Even if released, Hamel, who has ties to several Central Massachusetts and Southern New Hampshire towns, would be sent to Worcester County where would be held without bail for the probation violation, according to Reardon.
+Reardon asked for $5,000 cash bail and we can "fashion some kind of conditions that will satisfy both sides."
+Even if released, Hamel, who has ties to several central Massachusetts and southern New Hampshire towns, would be sent to Worcester County where would be held without bail for the probation violation, according to Reardon.